Fitus/Zaloha2.sh/DOCUMENTATION.md

 Zaloha always invokes the SCP command with the "-p" option (this is hardcoded).
-This option instructs SCP to preserve timestamps during copying, but modes (permission bits) are preserved too, which is an (unavoidable) side effect.
+This option instructs SCP to preserve timestamps during copying, but modes (permission bits) are preserved too, which is an (unavoidable and unfortunate) side effect.

 Eventual "at" signs (@) and colons (:) contained in directory names should not cause misinterpretations as users and hosts by SCP, because Zaloha prepends